Stories and insights on excellent education.

 Success Academy – November 5, 2020

 On Saturday, October 31, the Success Academy marathon team celebrated 10 years of running and fundraising on behalf of our schools and scholars!
-Even though the TCS New York City Marathon was canceled this year due to the pandemic, Team Success remained undaunted, running toward their goal of raising $1 million in support of SA.
+Even though the TCS New York City Marathon was canceled this year due to the pandemic, Team Success remained undaunted, running toward their goal of raising $1 million over ten years in support of SA.
 Staff, supporters, and friends of SA participated in an SA-hosted half-marathon and full-marathon event (both virtually and in person!), upholding this special tradition and showing everyone exactly how far a try-and-try attitude can take you.
 Thank you to all SA runners!

 None of this would have been possible without the continued support of our Team Success coaches, who volunteer their time and talents to this incredible program: Stirling Levy and Dio Cabreira da Silva.
 We were thrilled to hear directly from Coach Stirling Levy about his motivation and commitment to running, coaching — and to Success Academy!